ember-nexus/api/docs/api-endpoints/user/post-register.md

 The request must contain the following attributes:

-- `type`: Containing the content "User".
+- `type`: Containing the content `User`.
 No other values are currently possible.
 - `password`: The plain text password of the new user.
 It can contain any string and will be hashed internally.
   Whitespace at the start or end of the string will **not** be removed, though it is discouraged.
   No password complexity check is performed.